aemodular/GRAINS/Grains-Scheveningen/README.md

 __Inputs__

-* IN1 / Pot1: Controls gain which goes quickly into distortion, if controlled via CV the Pot will control the depth of CV control
+* IN1 / Pot1: Offset of the slave oscillator's pitch, relative to the master's, if controlled via CV the Pot will control the depth of CV control
 * IN2 / Pot2: Controls an internal Wavefolder, if controlled via CV the Pot will control the depth of CV control
 * IN3 / Pot3: Controls the pitch of the oscillator, if controlled via CV the pot will add to the CV pitch